 A typical article about food cravings on a website called Daily Transformations claims that food cravings are your body’s way of telling you what it really needs.

-The article linked above goes so far as to suggest that a variety of oft-craved foods and beverages, such as coffee, are the body signalling a need for nutrients, and so these cravings can be satisfied by substituting a food or foods that is a good source of the nutrients associated with this craving.
+The article linked above goes so far as to suggest that a variety of oft-craved foods and beverages, such as coffee, are the body signaling a need for nutrients, and so these cravings can be satisfied by substituting a food or foods that are a good source of the nutrients associated with this craving.

 It seems quite obvious to most people addicted to coffee that caffeine must have a big hand in their cravings, but the logic breaks down at a fundamental level.

 Let’s look at some of the suggestions from the article: